 Increases Visual-Motor Coordination

 I know I already spoke about motor skills and spatial skills, but putting those things together is another skill needed to be successful in school and life.
 Your child may be able to hold the hammer and put the nail in the designated hole, but if they can’t make contact with the hammer to the nail then the project can’t get completed.
 Being able to see what you need to do, then have your brain tell your hands to do it takes hard work and practice.
 This skill is needed for writing, typing and larger construction tasks in the future.

 Let’s face it, kids don’t always have the best focus and attention, but it is amazing to see crowds of children at Home Depot working carefully on a project and listening to directions (well at least some directions).
 Each workshop, your child’s attention will increase as they understand what is expected.
 If a child is particularly excited about a build, they will work even harder to stay focused and complete the project.

 I had mentioned that I attend Home Depot Kids Workshops regularly.
 As a result, my kids have become more and more independent with building their projects.
 Their independence builds each week (pun intended).
 Kids start by helping parents build but paint independently.
 Then they can start laying out what is needed for the project.
 When strong enough, let them hammer in all the nails.
 Eventually, they will be ready to build on their own which builds confidence!
 (Children will ALWAYS need your guidance so never leave them unattended during a workshop.)

 Now you can clearly see why we LOVE Home Depot Kids Workshops so much!
 Remember, they take place the first Saturday of every month.
+Visit your local Home Depot for more information.
 Here is an exclusive look at this year’s upcoming schedule: